SandeepKhore/20-20-20_Break/README.md

 ## How it Works

-The app will run a timer for 20 minutes.
-When the timer completes, you'll receive a notification to take a 20-second break and look at something 20 feet away.
-After the break, the timer will automatically restart.
+The app runs a timer for 20 minutes.
+When the timer completes, it activates break mode across all your connected displays:

+1. All screens display the break reminder
+2. Screens are temporarily blocked to encourage taking the break
+3. You can choose to play calming sounds ("humming" or "sound healing") during your break
+4. After 20 seconds, the timer automatically restarts

+Need flexibility?
+You can:
+- Pause the timer before meetings or important work sessions
+- Use the emergency skip button when you absolutely can't take a break
+- The timer will resume its normal cycle afterward

 ## Development